qpdf/qpdf/README-windows.md

 You may need to disable antivirus software to run qpdf's test suite.
 Running Windows Defender on Windows 10 does not interfere with building or running qpdf or its test suite.

 Starting with qpdf version 11, qpdf is built with cmake.
 You can build qpdf with Visual C++ in Release mode with the pre-built external-libraries distribution (described below) without having any additional tools installed.
+You can also build with Visual C++ using JetBrains CLion with the external libraries distribution as long as you pass `-DBUILD_SHARED_LIBS=OFF`.
+It also works to use the build type `RelWithDebInfo`, in which case you can run qpdf in the debugger.
 To run the test suite, you need MSYS2.

 Here's what I did on my system: